WELCOME TO YEAR 3

 If you need support with the homework OR want to discuss anything PLEASE pop a note in the red book - remind your child to hand it in- and we will get back to you as quickly as possible.

-Why is Skara Brae so important?
+Why is the Magna Carta important?

 Keep an eye on our blog (which we aim to update once a week) for all our learning!